wglanzer/icinga2satellite/README.md

 This image represents a preconfigured satellite for icinga2.
 It connects to a single icinga2 master.
 Multi-endpoints are not supported yet!

+## Setup
+1. Create your container using compose (preferred)
+2. Setup your services in services.conf (good to know: NodeName="$NODE_NAME")
+3. Reload and restart your MASTER with `icinga2 node update-config && service icinga2 restart`

 ## Environment variables Reference

 | Name | Description |